programmaralibi/DragAndDrop/README.md

 2) Touch Supported, without using any additional library.

-3) Easy to include, use class "draggable" and "droppable" to add Drag and Drop capabilities.
+3) Easy to include, use class "draggable" and "droppable" to add "Drag and Drop" capabilities.